 In general, you can claim deductions for expenses spent on a car you own or lease for work purposes.
 However, it’s different when you ‘salary sacrifice’ a car, as it is done through a ‘novated lease’ arrangement.

 In this case, the employer is the party leasing the vehicle from the finance company, not you, the employee.
-In a salary sacrifice arrangement, the employer becomes entitled to the benefits of calculating the FBT payable by them on vehicles provided to employees.
+In a salary sacrifice arrangement, the employer becomes entitled to the benefits of calculating the fringe benefits tax (FBT) payable by them on vehicles provided to employees.
 The employer either owns or leases the vehicle in a salary packaging arrangement, which makes the car available for their employee’s (you) private use.

-So, since you, the employee, don’t own or lease the car in such cases, you can’t claim any costs associated with the car, including depreciation.
+So, since you, the employee, don’t own or lease the car in such cases, you can’t claim any ongoing running costs associated with the car, including depreciation.

 Just like other financial establishments, leasing companies collect basic information on applicants to have a complete picture for assessment purposes.
 In particular, these lending establishments consider four key areas during novated lease application assessment: capacity, collateral, character and credit.